steppedreckoner/TowerDefense/ReadMe.txt

 -Fantasy
 -Minimalist
 -Scary Monsters
+-Military

 Known Issues:
+-Slow AOE continues to affect enemies that have moved out of range.
 -Loading invalid maps crashes the game.
 -Map files won't save unless ".txt" is manually entered.
--Items are drawn over game pause menu.
+-(FIXED) Items are drawn over game pause menu.

 To Do: